dizcza/hackerrank-maxelement-task/README.md

 # Max element in stack

 The problem [https://www.hackerrank.com/challenges/maximum-element](https://www.hackerrank.com/challenges/maximum-element) illustrates how, for example, a recursion would work if it always chose a task from a stack with a maximum priority.
-Now imagine you're building a new OS / compiler that behaves as described above, that is, the first task to be done is the task with maximum priority.
+Now imagine you're building a new OS / compiler that behaves as described above, that is, the first task to be done is the task with a maximum priority.
 What a programming language would you use to write such a compiler?
+You're welcome to add your solution in here.

 ### Leaderboard